Blacksuan19/redash-python/README.md

 ## Features

-- Complete access to all endpoints in the Redash API
+- Complete access to all endpoints in the Redash API.
-- Pagination by default
+- Pagination by default.
-- Duplicate dashboards
+- Duplicate dashboards.
-- Manage users and groups
+- Manage users and groups.
-- Duplicate queries with differerent source tables
+- Duplicate queries with different source tables.

 ### Implemented Services